ViviLearns2Code/vivilearns2code.github.io/_posts/2018-11-11-getting-started-with-nlp-part-i.markdown

     """
     Create dictionary from dataframe
     Input:
-    - df: Dateframe with column "text"
+    - df: dataframe with column "text"
     - bigram: bigram phraser
     - trigram: trigram phraser
     - save: if true, vocabulary is saved in files